folio-org/folio-org.github.io/guides/module-descriptor.md

 The "metadata" section enables some additional items.
 The MD schema enables any JSON object.

-**NOTE:** 20190901: The following items are currently used to assist the generation of a documentation snippet for Docker Hub.
-These will soon be replaced with information from the new LaunchDescriptor ([FOLIO-2237](https://issues.folio.org/browse/FOLIO-2237)).

-Currently only two items are used:

-* `containerMemory` -- A hint about the minimum amount of memory required to run this module.
-The values correlate with that used by [folio-ansible](https://github.com/folio-org/folio-ansible/tree/master/group_vars) for the FOLIO [reference environments](/guides/automation/#reference-environments).
-Note that these installations have a small amount of data and low activity load.

-* `databaseConnection` -- Whether this module utilises a database.

 ## LaunchDescriptor properties

 ### Introduction {#ld-introduction}